Posted on

 Managing post types with Smart Manager (applications)

-• Step 1: Pick the dashboard for the post type you wanna work with — Products, Orders, Coupons, or whatever.
+Open Smart Manager and pick the dashboard for the post type you want to work with — Products, Orders, Coupons or whatever.
+Now, you can edit the records accordingly.

 Managing Products post-type